 Organizing a sex party is a HUGE amount of work.
 Trust me.
 Even a small party.
 A few things to consider: The hardest part is promoting it and answering endless emails and text messages about it.
 Plan on only 25-40% of your RSVPs to actually show up; the rest will flake.
 Pool parties are a huge hit.
 Hotel parties are easier to organize than house parties.
 Free alcohol is an attractor; so is food.
 Make sure your guests are all at least 18 (or 21 if there's alcohol).
 I would not for two seconds even consider having underage guys at a party of mine.
 Also, if you try too hard to make your first party only for "super hot" guys, you are more likely to fail.
 Charging admission for a new party that nobody knows about is likely to be a deterrent.
 The enormous parties like CumUnion, Team Pig, NastyKinkPigs, DenLA, and the big pool parties require teams of guys (many of them paid) and experienced leadership who plan way in advance and who bust their asses during the party to make sure you have fun.
 A successful sex party isn't necessarily a huge one, but it's one at which everyone has fun and feels comfortable.

 I want to get gangbanged at a sex party.

 Don't count on this.
-At small sex parties, if you try to make the party all about you, the other guests may resent you.
+At small sex parties, if you try to make the party all about you, the other guests will probably resent you.
 Now, if guys just happen to line up at your ass to take turns, great!
 But don't try too hard to make it the "you" show.
-At huge sex parties, like those held at Sanctuary, there are hundreds of men, and everyone's attention can be very divided because of the tremendous options for sex partners.
+At huge sex parties, like those held at Sanctuary or Threshold, there can be hundreds of men, and everyone's attention is very divided because of the tremendous options for sex partners.
 Bottoms who go to those parties with the fantasy of 50 men fucking them for three hours non-stop are going to be disappointed, no matter how hot they are.

 Are there guys doing drugs at these parties?